-Jon Karcich, who played for Santa Clara from 2007-09, is in his first year as an assistant coach for the Bronco baseball program.
+Jon Karcich, who played for Santa Clara from 2007-09, is in his second year as an assistant coach for the Bronco baseball program.

 In the last two years under Karcich, the Cardinal recorded some of the best defensive seasons in program history.
 In 2017, Stanford posted the No. 15 ranked fielding percentage in the nation at .980, recording just 45 errors in 58 games.
 In 2016, Stanford finished No. 1 in the nation with a school record fielding percentage of .983, and also finished with the fewest errors in program history (35 in 54 games).

 Also at Stanford, Karcich coached 2015 fifth-round draft pick Drew Jackson, who led the Cardinal with a .320 batting average as a junior, and 2016 sixth-round pick Tommy Edman, who led Stanford in hits, runs, steals and triples.
 In 2017, two of Karcich's disciples were picked among the top five rounds as Quinn Brodey was selected in the third round, and two-time All-Pac-12 and All-Pac-12 defensive team honoree Matt Winaker was a fifth-round pick by the Mets.
 Karcich helped the 2017 team record its highest average, most doubles and best slugging percentage in five years.